NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

         * Changes to the specification language have also been reviewed and new changes have been proposed at a community hackathon at Janelia Farms HHMI in August 2017.
 Many users have also contributed via GitHub issues.

 * **Format Specification** Changes to the format have focused mainly on improving the structure and usability of NWB:N rather than adding new features to the format itself.
-Updates to the NWB:N format include among others extensions to clarify and extend the concept of NWBContainer (previously Interface), avoid implicit links, and improve consistency and ease-of-use.
+Updates to the NWB:N format include among others: 1) extensions to clarify and extend the concept of NWBContainer (previously Interface), 2) avoid implicit links, 3)  improve consistency and ease-of-use, 4) refactor of ``/general/extracellular_ephys`` and ``ElectrodeGroup`` to use data tables via compound data types.

     * **Available online:** nwb-schema is available on GitHub at https://github.com/NeurodataWithoutBorders/nwb-schema